Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 - This function takes in five parameters representing the UID, username, email, password, and administrative status of a user and returns an SQL statement for updating this information in the corresponding row of the `users` table.

+`update_setting(SettingType: str, SettingValue: str) -> str`

+- This function takes in two parameters representing the type and value of a setting and returns an SQL statement for updating this information in the corresponding row of the `settings` table.

 `get_rssfeeds() -> str`

 - This function returns an SQL statement for retrieving all rows from the `rssfeeds` table.